Beacon-Heart/Heart_Beacon/README.md

 TITLE: USPTO 13/573,002 The Heart Beacon Cycle Time - Space Meter

+SUB TITLE: ECO ECONOMIC EPOCH HEARTBEAT ALGORITHMIC COMMODITY STABLECOIN

 CATEGORY / TYPE: Adaptive procedural template / Method - Process Patent

-MAIN USE CASE: Eco Economic Epoch Heartbeat Programmable money, programmable economy foundation tech.
+MAIN USE CASE: Eco Economic Epoch Heartbeat Programmable money, programmable economy foundation technology

-TITLE: ECO ECONOMIC EPOCH HEARTBEAT ALGORITHMIC COMMODITY STABLECOIN

-SUB TITLE: foundation tech for net of $$$, economy, minimum trade federation consensus checklist
+USE CASE: foundation tech for net of $$$, economy, minimum trade federation consensus checklist

 SUMMARY: An invention may be an improvement to an existing invention, idea, product.
 USPTO 13/573,002's basis for invention is US Army CECOM Communication - Electronics Command's "Greatest Invention" a system of systems structured data exchange digital dashboard geo-temporal - spatial synchronization, standardization program matching brevity codes to symbols, symbol sets critical for A.I.
-Artificial Intelligence man - machine interface that has had many names over the decade used for OOTW Operations Other Than War following a German Army suggestion circa 2003. #currency #algorithmic stable coin #CBDC cryptocurrency #DeFI #fintech #systemic #system of systems
+Artificial Intelligence man - machine interface that has had many names over the decade used for OOTW Operations Other Than War following a German Army suggestion circa 2003.

+HASH TAGS: #currency #algorithmic stable coin #CBDC cryptocurrency #DeFI #fintech #systemic #system of systems

 FOCUS QUOTE: “Only a crisis - actual or perceived - produces real change.
 When that crisis occurs, the actions that are taken depend on the ideas that are lying around.
 That, I believe, is our basic function: to develop alternatives to existing policies, to keep them alive and available until the politically impossible becomes the politically inevitable.”
 Milton Friedman Nobel Prize winner Economist who described a GDP Gross Domestic Product commodity RWA Real World Asset based K% rule to monetize a currency, control inflation and manage the economy.